Megaupload: Unavailability

-Although incorporated in Hong Kong, the company did not operate in Hong Kong.
+Although incorporated in Hong Kong, the company did not operate there.
 From 2009 onward, users with Hong Kong IP addresses were banned from accessing the site.
-The reason for the block was never disclosed by Megaupload, but Hong Kong Customs officials have suggested that the block was an attempt to hinder law enforcement investigation.
+The reason for the block was never disclosed by Megaupload, but Hong Kong customs officials have suggested that the block was an attempt to hinder law enforcement investigation.

-As of 23 May 2010, access to Megaupload was intermittently blocked by the internet authorities in Saudi Arabia by their regulator Communications and Information Technology Commission.
+As of 23 May 2010, access to Megaupload was intermittently blocked by the Internet authorities in Saudi Arabia by their regulator Communications and Information Technology Commission.
 Megavideo was also intermittently blocked in the United Arab Emirates due to pornographic content being accessible through the service.

 From 9 June 2011 onward, the Malaysian government through Malaysian Communications and Multimedia Commission ordered all ISPs in Malaysia to block Megaupload and Megavideo.
 Some ISPs reportedly blocked all the sites on the list while other ISPs throttled connection speeds.

-In July 2011, access to Megaupload and Megavideo were blocked in India for Reliance Entertainment customers, after a court order was obtained, citing illegal copies of the 2011 film Singham on file hosting sites.
+In July 2011, access to Megaupload and Megavideo was blocked in India for Reliance Entertainment customers, after a court order was obtained, citing illegal copies of the 2011 film Singham on file hosting sites.

-On 19 January 2012, U.S. federal prosecutors in the state of Virginia shut Megaupload down and laid charges against its founder Kim Dotcom and others for allegedly breaching copyright infringement laws.
+On 19 January 2012, U.S. federal prosecutors in the state of Virginia shut down Megaupload and laid charges against its founder Kim Dotcom and others for allegedly breaching copyright infringement laws.

-For a short time after the closure of the site, users could access material via Google's web cache and The Internet Archive.
-One day after the indictment Google and Archive.org voluntarily removed the site mirrors to avoid the responsibility of hosting a website taken down for copyright infringement.
+For a short time after the closure of the site, users could access material via Google's web cache and the Internet Archive.
+One day after the indictment, Google and Archive.org voluntarily removed the site mirrors to avoid the responsibility of hosting a website taken down for copyright infringement.

 Criticism

-In January 2011, MarkMonitor published a report entitled "Traffic Report: Online Piracy and Counterfeiting", which said that Megaupload and Megavideo were, along with RapidShare, the top three websites classified as "digital piracy", with more than 21 billion visits per year.
-Megaupload responded by stating: "Activity that violates our terms of service or our acceptable use policy is not tolerated, and we go to great lengths to swiftly process legitimate DMCA takedown notices".
+In January 2011, MarkMonitor published a report entitled "Traffic Report: Online Piracy and Counterfeiting," which said that Megaupload and Megavideo were, along with RapidShare, the top three websites classified as "digital piracy," with more than 21 billion visits per year.
+Megaupload responded by stating: "Activity that violates our terms of service or our acceptable use policy is not tolerated, and we go to great lengths to swiftly process legitimate DMCA takedown notices."
 Mark Mulligan, an analyst at Forrester Research, pointed out that the number of visits did not necessarily indicate the number of downloads of illegal material.

-Megaupload Toolbar was said to redirect users to a custom error page when a 404 error occurred in the user's browser.
+Megaupload Toolbar redirected users to a custom error page when a 404 error occurred in the user's browser.
 It was also said to contain spyware.
 FBM Software said that the Megaupload toolbar is free of spyware.

 When a file was uploaded to Megaupload and another file with the same hash was already found to exist, the uploader would be asked if they would like to link to the already existing file.
 Therefore, a single file may have contained multiple links to it.
-This caused some controversy, since when a DMCA takedown notice was issued only the link that was provided was removed; not necessarily the file itself.
+This caused some controversy, since when a DMCA takedown notice was issued, only the link that was provided (but not necessarily the file itself) was removed.